thirdweb-dev/react/packages/thirdweb-react/etc/react.api.md

     options: CoinbaseWalletConnector["options"];
 };

+// Warning: (ae-forgotten-export) The symbol "ExecutableFn" needs to be exported by the entry point thirdweb-dev-react.cjs.d.ts
 // Warning: (ae-forgotten-export) The symbol "Web3ButtonProps" needs to be exported by the entry point thirdweb-dev-react.cjs.d.ts
 //
 // @beta
-export const Web3Button: React.FC<PropsWithChildren<Web3ButtonProps>>;
+export const Web3Button: <TExecutableFn extends ExecutableFn>({ contractAddress, overrides, onSuccess, onError, onSubmit, isDisabled, children, functionName, params, callable, ...themeProps }: PropsWithChildren<Web3ButtonProps<TExecutableFn>>) => JSX.Element;

 // Warnings were encountered during analysis:
 //
-// dist/declarations/dist/Provider.d.ts:38:5 - (ae-forgotten-export) The symbol "MagicConnectorArguments" needs to be exported by the entry point thirdweb-dev-react.cjs.d.ts
+// dist/declarations/dist/Provider.d.ts:39:5 - (ae-forgotten-export) The symbol "MagicConnectorArguments" needs to be exported by the entry point thirdweb-dev-react.cjs.d.ts
-// dist/declarations/dist/Provider.d.ts:45:5 - (ae-forgotten-export) The symbol "GnosisConnectorArguments" needs to be exported by the entry point thirdweb-dev-react.cjs.d.ts
+// dist/declarations/dist/Provider.d.ts:46:5 - (ae-forgotten-export) The symbol "GnosisConnectorArguments" needs to be exported by the entry point thirdweb-dev-react.cjs.d.ts
 // dist/declarations/dist/hooks/async/roles.d.ts:126:5 - (ae-incompatible-release-tags) The symbol "role" is marked as @beta, but its signature references "RolesForContract" which is marked as @internal
 // dist/declarations/dist/hooks/async/roles.d.ts:161:5 - (ae-incompatible-release-tags) The symbol "role" is marked as @beta, but its signature references "RolesForContract" which is marked as @internal
 // dist/declarations/dist/hooks/useNetwork.d.ts:48:5 - (ae-forgotten-export) The symbol "SwitchChainError" needs to be exported by the entry point thirdweb-dev-react.cjs.d.ts